 good quality seedless raspberry jelly (or any jam of your choice, really)

 Cream butter and sugar together until fluffy.
 Beat in corn syrup for a minute, then eggs and vanilla.
 Beat until light, about 2 minutes.
 Stir in baking soda and gradually add flour, one cup at a time.
-I added 4 cups total, but it was too much, so start with 3 and a half cups of four.
+I added 4 cups total, but it was too much, so start with 3 and a half cups of flour.
 If it seems too wet, add a little more.
 According to mom, the dough should be quite soft.
 Scrape into a bowl, cover and chill for at least 2 hours or overnight.

 Lightly flour your counter.
 Pre heat oven to 350*F. Roll dough out until thin, a little less than 1/4 inch.
 Cut into your desired shapes.
 Place these on a parchment-lined bake sheet.
 Bake for 7 minutes if they are small like mine, or longer, if they are bigger.
 Cookies should still be soft in middle, but starting to brown around edges.
 Remove from oven and immediately spread jam on one "base" side and top with the more decorative cookie.
 Set aside to cool and repeat process until all the dough is rolled out and baked off.
 Store in an air-tight container at room temp for a few days, or freeze for up to three months.
 Makes about 4 dozen small cookies.